regit/secure-conntrack-helpers/secure-conntrack-helpers.rst

 Principle of helpers
 --------------------

-Some protocols use different flows for signaling and data tranfers.
+Some protocols use different flows for signaling and data transfers.
 This is the case for FTP, SIP and H.323 among many others.
 In the setup stage, it is common that the signaling flow is used to negotiate the configuration parameters for the establishment of the data flow, i.e. the IP address and